gatecrasher777/cpr/README.md

 Note that cast = evaluated = final.
 A perfect transferance and rebalance of votes over 650 contests.

+Big party candidates with large majorities and share of the vote north of 50% are a generally a shoe-in.
+Big party candidates in marginals, with small majorities and low percentage shares are likely to fail.
+If a constituency is emphatically behind a candidate (like the Speaker) will be decided early in the process and that candidate will surely be elected.
+Constituencies with wishy-washy outcomes are likely to be decided much later in the process and could get representatives of parties that don't ordinarily do well in FPTP.

-The Final Seats allocation in 2015.
-Compare the CPR allocation vs the FPTP imbalance:
+The Final Seats allocation in 2015 (Compare the CPR allocation vs the FPTP imbalance):

     Party                                       Votes    %Share           CPR Seats          FPTP Seats Conservative                             11299609 ( 36.81%)        221 ( 34.00%)      330 ( 50.77%)